Juanma7882/juanma7882/README.md

 💡 I like exploring new technologies and developing software solutions and quick hacks.\
 🎓 I am currently studying a programming degree at the National Technological University.\
 ✉️ You can visit my [portfolio](https://fernandezjuan.vercel.app/) for more details about me.
 I am open to feedback and suggestions!\
-💬 Feel free to contact me for more information\
+💬 Feel free to contact me for more information [linkedin](https://www.linkedin.com/in/juan-f-36ba26260/)

 <div >